karindalziel/surrealist_app/readme.md

 #### `url_builder` XSLT template

 * private.yml only
 * override template via xsl file, store location in:
   * /config/public.yml
       * to change for all projects
   * /collection/Project_Name/config/private.yml
-      * to change for only one project"	"xslt project override template name:
+      * to change for only one project
   * example: https://github.com/CDRH/data/blob/master/scripts/xslt/cdrh_to_html/lib/cdrh.xsl#L115

 The default XSLT scripts build an IIIF url based from media_base.